vighneshiyer/vighneshiyer.com/content/research/comp-arch/academic_comparch_research.md

 trendfollowing is a big risk, trendsetting is even more risky, but it is the right type of risk to assume

-### Patterson's Take

-Cite his article on research labs
-Point to Dave Patersons how to build a research center

 ### Mission Accomplished?

 Never assume the thing that was said is actually done - usually that is not the case.